s1thakur/FIGHTING-CLIMATE-CHANGE-IS-FREE/README.md

 More than 200 countries met in Paris in November 2015 for United nations talks to agree for a new climate deal.

-Nations responsible for more than 90% of global emissions have now come up with their targets called INDCs (Indended Nationally Determined Contributions).

 Moreover, countries’ investment in renewable resources have significantly increased since 2004 as shown in our visualization.
 China($102.9 B), United States($44.1 B), Japan($36.2 B), United Kingdom($22.2 B) and India($10.2 B) being top 5 investors.

 ###### WHY IS IT IMPORTANT?